• Post author:

 A high performing team works with a sense of urgency and focus on achieving their goals.

-Contrary to popular belief, constraints don’t hamper creativity—they enhance it.
+Contrary to popular belief, constraints don’t hamper creativity, but enhance it.
 The right boundaries channel energy toward innovation that matters, while keeping teams from getting distracted by things outside their control.
 Strategic constraint management distinguishes between necessary constraints that focus energy and unnecessary constraints that merely slow progress.

 What to develop: